-This kind of vertical reduction of the stomach leads to a restricted intake of food.
+This kind of vertical reduction of the stomach leads to a restricted food intake.
 The benefits of this surgery are the feeling of fullness on eating less and reduced hunger.
-The fundus portion of the stomach secrets a hormone known as ‘Ghrelin’, which makes you feel hungry.
+The fundus portion of the stomach secrets a hormone known as Ghrelin, which makes you feel hungry.

 The risks are similar to any other surgical procedure, like bleeding from the site of incision and infection.
 The surgical implications can be stomach (gastric) juices leaking from the part removed, narrowing of the diameter of the stomach, and poor nutrient absorption.

 LSG has lesser complications than other weight loss surgeries for those with heart, lung and liver problems.
 Most weight loss happens in the first two years of the LSG.
 There is also improvement in chronic diseases like diabetes, hypertension, and high cholesterol, amongst other benefits of the surgery.
 It also improves fertility in females with Polycystic Ovarian Disease (PCOD) or Polycystic Ovarian Syndrome (PCOS).